-- Increase in Long-term Capital In % of Property, Plant and Equipment: Mainly due to the increase in issued 2016 RSA and causing the total equity increase. - 2.
-Increase in Times Interest Earned Ratio: Mainly due to the increase in the interest expense in 2016. - 3.
-Decrease in Turnover of Payable: Mainly due to the increase in the average accounts payable.
+- 1. Decrease in Long-term Capital In % of Property, Plant and Equipment: Mainly due to the decrease in Property, Plant and Equipment in 2017. - 2.
+Increase in Current Ratio and Quick Ratio: Mainly due to the increase in cash and cash equivalents in 2017.